 The raining period (November-February) is a particularly bad time to visit Roatan.
 When it rains on the island, it pours for days!
 Roads get washed out and most expats leave the island.

-What to pack for a vacation to Roatan?
+What to pack for a vacation?

 Roatan weather is very temperate and during the day you will only need a light layer.
 While dining in the resorts in air conditioned restaurants, you might need a light shawl or long sleeve top.